SANDAG/QA/2022/Estimates_QC_Automation/README.md

 All outputs of this project are saved by default using the following file structure:
 ```
-Estimates_Automation
+Estimates_QC_Automation
 ├───data
-│   ├───raw_data: Where wide Estimates tables will be saved and where CA DOF files should be saved.
+│   ├───raw_data: Where wide Estimates tables will be saved and where CA DOF files
+│   │             will be saved.
 │   ├───diff: Where diff files will be saved.
-│   ├───CA_DOF: Where transformed CA DOF files will be saved.
+│   ├───proportions: Where row/column sum proportion files will be saved.
 │   └───outputs: Where check outputs will be saved.
+This folder is not created
+│                unless there are findings.
 └───docs: Where technical documentation is saved.
 ```

 ### File Naming Convention
-All files created by Estimates Automation follow the general naming convention of "QA_{vintage}\_{geography level}\_{table name}.{extension}", although exact name may vary depending on circumstances.
+All files created by Estimates QC Automation follow the general naming convention of "QA_{vintage}\_{geography level}\_{table name}.{extension}", although exact name may vary depending on circumstances.
 In general, file naming convention goes from most general to most specific, with naming terms separated by underscores ("_").
 For more guidelines, see the docstring for [functions.save](./docs/functions.md#kbdfunctionkbd-save).

 ---